bjcull/bjcull.github.com/_posts/2017-05-30-enable-entity-framework-core-migrations-visual-studio-2017.md

 The following instructions will build upon the Context we've already created, using it as our main database.
 We're also going to be using ASP.NET Identity as our User authentication system, so we're keeping the `IdentityUser` and the `IdentityDbContext<>` intact.

 The **Web Project** refers to our web application that we'll be installing Identity Server 4 into.
-The **Data Project** referes to the Data class library we created above.
+The **Data Project** refers to the Data class library we created above.

 **1. To your Data Project, add the following Nuget Package:**